lordzac/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 - Write a function that prints a square with the character #.
 - Write a function that prints a text with 2 new lines after each of these characters: ., ? and :
 - Write a function that multiplies 2 matrices:
+- Write a function that multiplies 2 matrices by using the module NumPy